 DAILY ELLIOTT WAVE COUNT

-The larger structure of primary wave X may be either a double zigzag or a double combination.
+The larger structure of primary wave X (or primary wave 2) may be either a double zigzag or a double combination.
 The second structure in this double for primary wave Y may be either a zigzag (for a double zigzag) or a flat or a triangle (for a double combination).

 It is my judgement at this stage that it is more likely primary wave X will be a double zigzag due to the relatively shallow correction of intermediate wave (X).
 Although intermediate wave (X) is deep at 0.71 the length of intermediate wave (W), this is comfortably less than the 0.9 minimum requirement for a flat correction.
 Within combinations the X wave is most often very deep and looks like a B wave within a flat.

 However, there is no minimum nor maximum requirement for X waves within combinations, so both a double zigzag and double combination must be understood to be possible.
 A double zigzag is more likely and that is how this analysis shall proceed.